-6. Once you have achieved the desired color, use your needle nosed pliers again to take any ink tube and remnants out of the mixing bottles and discard them.
+Step 6: Once you have achieved the desired color, use the needle nosed pliers again to take any ink tube and remnants out of the mixing bottles and discard them.

 Making your own DIY alcohol inks is a very fun practice and is almost a work of art in itself.
 It can be so exciting to create your own colors and name them custom names that jump out at you.